React Native Setup in Late 2021

 @react-native-community/async-storage

-You'll probably want a simple way to save stuff locally.
+You'll probably want a simple way to save things locally.

 react-native-svg